collective/collective.developermanual/source/misc/annotations.rst

 .. admonition:: Description

-   How to use annotation design pattern to store arbitary values on Python objects (Plone site, HTTP request) for storage and caching purposes.
+   How to use annotation design pattern to store arbitrary values on Python objects (Plone site, HTTP request) for storage and caching purposes.

 .. contents:: :local: